-1. Permissible Noise Exposure
+2. Permissible Noise Exposure

-- a.
-Employer shall have a hearing conservation program in place for exposed Workers; and - b.
-Employer must comply with noise exposure levels under OSHS.
+a.
+Workers shall have a hearing conservation program in place for the exposed Workers; and b.
+Employer must comply with noise exposure levels as mandated by OSHS.

-2. Illumination
+3. Illumination

 - a.
 As applicable, skylights and windows shall be located and spaced so that daylight conditions are fairly uniform over the working area; - b.
 All occupied offices and buildings, including perimeters, shall be properly illuminated during normal operation based on OSHS; - c.
 Adequate automatic emergency lighting system shall be provided in all stairways, exits, workplaces and passages, as required by the Philippine Building Code and the Fire Code of the Philippines and OSHS; and - d.
 Adequate ground lighting shall be provided within the working premises as required under OSHS.